CEO of Hot Springs Village aims to grow community, bring it together

 She said the Village also has a fitness center and a state-of-the-art auditorium, which features all sorts of artists and acts of different kinds.

 Nalley was born and raised in Arkansas, having graduated from Sylvan Hills High School in 1990.
-She received a bachelor’s degree in accounting from the University of Arkansas at Fayetteville in 1994 and earned a master’s degree from an online school in 2014.
+She received a bachelor’s degree in accounting from the University of Arkansas in Little Rock in 1994 and earned a master’s degree from the University of Saint Mary, an online school, in 2014.

 “My great-grandparents settled here in Little Italy, just on the other side of Paron,” Nalley said.
 “I’ve always known about the Village, but I didn’t live here, and I didn’t know much about it.